ccammack/cannon/README.md

+# Name

+Cannon file previewer

 # Introduction

 Cannon is a brute-force browser-based file previewer for terminal file managers like [lf](https://github.com/gokcehan/lf).

-Its primary advantage over options like [Pistol](https://github.com/doronbehar/pistol) is that it runs on older versions of Windows.
+Its primary advantage over more elegant options like [Pistol](https://github.com/doronbehar/pistol) is that it runs on older versions of Windows.
 It also runs on Linux and should work elsewhere if properly configured.

-Cannon follows the rules defined in its configuration to sample and convert each selected file into its web equivalent and then serves the converted file to the browser from an internal web server.
+Cannon follows the rules defined in its configuration to sample and convert each selected file into its web equivalent and then serves the converted file to the localhost browser from an internal web server.

 ![Rube Goldberg's Self-Operating Napkin](Rube_Goldberg's__Self-Operating_Napkin__(cropped).gif "Image source: Wikimedia Commons")